Ezra 4 – The Samaritan Attempts to Stop the Work

 i. “‘To discourage’ is literally ‘to weaken the hands,’ a Hebrew idiom (cf. Jeremiah 38:4).”
 (Yamauchi)

 b.
 All the days of Cyrus king of Persia, even until the reign of Darius king of Persia: This section (Ezra 4:4-23) is a broad overview of Samaritan resistance to the work of rebuilding the temple and the city of Jerusalem, extending into the days of Nehemiah.
-It is a section unto itself, somewhat interrupting the flow of the text between Ezra 4:3 and Ezra 4:24.
+It is a section in itself, somewhat interrupting the flow of the text in chapter 4.

 In the reign of Ahasuerus, in the beginning of his reign, they wrote an accusation against the inhabitants of Judah and Jerusalem.

 b.
 In the beginning of his reign: This showed a true enterprising spirit among the adversaries of God’s people.
-They were wrong, but they were energetic and enterprising in their wrong work.
+They were wrong, but they were energetic and enterprising in the work they did.

 a.
 And translated into the Aramaic language: Starting at Ezra 4:8 and continuing all the way until Ezra 6:18, everything is written in Aramaic (instead of Hebrew); Ezra 7:12-26 is also in Aramaic.